Offshore custom software development: Description

 In software engineering, offshore custom software development consists in offshoring the software development process in a country where production costs are lower, thus decreasing budget spending.

 Offshore software development can include following services: product design and architecture, coding and testing; develops SaaS, Internet/Intranet solutions, e-commerce, CRM, project management and other special web-services (including Web 2.0 solutions).
 Several new Web 2.0 platforms and sites are developed offshore while the entrepreneurs and management is located in Western countries such as US, UK and EU.
 The advantages mostly revolve around better cost-control over the process, which means that there is lower cash-outflow (often the biggest struggle for startups).

 Industry

-International consulting firms include Accenture, Atos, Capgemini, Cognizant, IBM Global Services, Infosys and Tata Consultancy Services.
+International consulting firms include Accenture, Capgemini, Cognizant, HCLTech, IBM Consulting, Infosys and Tata Consultancy Services.